SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 }
 ```

-When the resouce is created successfully, the server returns a status code of 201 (Created).
+When the resource is created successfully, the server returns a status code of 201 (Created).

 Once the server receives the request payload, it is responsible for associating the new resource to the parent by assigning it with an ID and resource URI: